-Panasonic launches world's first full HD 3D LCD projector
+Panasonic has launched its first 3D projector, the PT-AT5000E.
+It's the world's first full HD 3D LCD projector.

 Due for launch in September it has a tentative retail price of around €3199, so looks set to sell for less than £3k.

 The projector sports a gentle upgrade in terms of design, the chassis now having curved edges, and comes jam-packed with upgraded technology.